 - Getting vaccinated is the best protection against influenza.
 To find a local vaccination site, contact your primary care provider or click here.

-- Wash your hands often with soap and water for 20 seconds, especially after coughing or sneezing.
-If water is not nearby, use an alcohol-based hand cleaner.
+- Wash your hands often with soap and water or use an alcohol-based hand gel.

-- As much as possible, avoid close contact with people who are sick.
+- Avoid close contact with people who are sick when possible.

 How long does the flu season last?